Staff Profile

 I conducted the GaitDem study between 2015-2019, investigating the potential applications of wearable technology and gait analysis to dementia diagnosis and disease monitoring.
 Findings from this study have been published in Alzheimer’s and Dementia, and Gerontology.

-I am a Co-investigator on the "Measuring what matters - ensuring diversity and equity in Parkinson's disease research and care" study, funded by the MJ Fox Foundation and led by Professor Katie Brittain (£250,000).
+·Michael J Fox Foundation: $250,000, Co-applicant on the “Measuring what matters – in whom it matters – ensuring diversity and equity in Parkinson’s disease research and care” study, PI: Professor Katie Brittain.
+January 2023 – January 2025.

 PhD students